Ginger Snaps Baking Affairs

 For this recipe, I used Lifeway Kefir's Lowfat Pumpkin Spice Milk to soak the oats.
 Not only did this add amazing pumpkin flavor, but provided much needed moisture.
 This is one of the reasons why I love using Lifeway Kefir in my baked goods!

-Check out this Chocolate Spice Cake I made using Lifeway milk too!
+Check out this easy pumpkin olive oil cake I made using Lifeway milk too!

-1. Muffin Pan: Prep your 12-count muffin pan by lining it with cupcake liners.
+• Muffin Pan: Prep your 12-count muffin pan by lining it with cupcake liners.
 If you don’t have liners, spray each muffin cup with cooking spray.
-Here are the cupcake liners I use for both cupcakes and muffins.
+If you want taller muffin tops, bake between two 12-count muffin pans, baking just 6 muffins per pan (see photo above).

-1. Folding: When you add the dry ingredients into the wet it’s very important that you fold the ingredients together.
+• Folding: When you add the dry ingredients into the wet it’s very important that you fold the ingredients together.
 Folding: to carefully combine ingredients without stirring or beating.
-We do this by using a wooden spoon or silicone spatula until the ingredients are just combined with each other, “folding” everything together.
+We do this by using a silicone spatula until the ingredients are just combined with each other, “folding” everything together.

 Pumpkin oat muffins on a baking rack.